javierarocena/coloured-success/README.md

 # coloured-success

-An ultra lightweight Vanilla JS library that converts a success percentage in the relevant color
+An ultra lightweight Vanilla JS library that converts a percentage into its relevant color based on the rate of success

 ![Example of Coloured Success](doc/example.gif)